Mattia Florio: Club career

-Having come through the youth ranks of Hellas Verona, Florio started training with the first team in 2021, under head coach Igor Tudor, and eventually made his professional debut on 15 December 2021, coming in as a substitute during the second half of the Coppa Italia tie against Empoli, which ended in a 3-4 defeat for his side.
+Having come through the youth ranks of Hellas Verona, Florio started training with the first team in 2021, under head coach Igor Tudor, and eventually made his professional debut on 15 December 2021, coming in as a substitute during the second half of the Coppa Italia tie against Empoli, which ended in a 3–4 defeat for his side.

+In July 2023, Florio was loaned to Serie C club Pro Sesto.

+On 18 July 2024, Florio moved on loan to Caldiero Terme.

 Style of play

 Florio mainly acts as a shadow striker, but can also play in every other attacking position.
 A right-footed player, he has been regarded for his shooting skills, his acceleration and his passing.